jacobodeharo/ARehab/README.md

 ![Screenshot - Recording exercise](https://raw.githubusercontent.com/jacobodeharo/ARehab/master/Screenshots/Dise%C3%B1ador_1b.png)
 ![Screenshot - Cutting interval in the exercise](https://raw.githubusercontent.com/jacobodeharo/ARehab/master/Screenshots/Dise%C3%B1ador_2b.png)

-ARehab is at an early stage of development, therefore, the binaries are not distributed.
-Only the source code and resources needed are distributed.
+ARehab is at an early stage of development, therefore, only the source code and resources needed are distributed.
 The user interface is localized in Spanish, but i18n will be a feature that is in my TODOs list.

 If you are considering to colaborate in the project or have questions, you can contact me by:
 - email: jacobodeharo -at- gmail.com